Don't reach for that brush until you have the essentials covered.

 Good materials make great paintings and using the correct tool for the job is paramount.
 All too often artists choose art supplies with complete disregard for what the materials can and cannot achieve.

 Learn what brushes are made for which techniques.
 Learn about the working properties of different colours.
 Learn what surface works best for which style or effect.
 For hundreds of years artists have attempted to master their techniques and all this information is readily available to us.
 Research.
 There is no need to reinvent the wheel.
-Check our Free Saturday Seminars for various lectures on products and techniques.

 It is possible to make a painting without colour, or monochromatic, but in most cases you will want to apply colour to capture your subject or express an emotion.
 Colour is powerful and one can spend a lifetime studying its endless nuances and magical qualities.
 To begin with, familiarize yourself with basic colour theory and keep your palette very simple.
 Learn to control the hue, intensity and temperature.
 Read my article on 7 Benefits of Painting with a Limited Palette and you will achieve a grater balance in your painting.